Prerequisites

 origin.node.execution.modewill beonchainand include atransactionHashas shown in the example above. - Off-chain execution: When both the sender and recipient are Uphold users, the transaction is processed internally within Uphold’s infrastructure.
 This eliminates network fees and is faster than on-chain processing.
 The

 origin.node.execution.modewill beoffchain.
-Theexecutionobject for these transactions includes additional properties:accountOwnerId(the sender user ID) andaccountId(the sender account ID). - Simulated execution: Used in development environments for testing purposes.
+Theexecutionobject for these transactions includes additional properties:accountOwnerId(the sender user ID) andaccountId(the sender account ID). - Simulated execution (Test Helpers): Used in development environments for testing purposes (Simulate crypto deposit).
 The transaction appears as processed but does not affect actual blockchain state (user balances will be affected though).
 The

 Handle on-hold transactions